These advice would help you on the day of the test. Please read carefully.

 On the day of the test you must:

 - Arrive early so that you have enough time to check in and move through all necessary security procedures.

-- Bring your ID (valid passport/national identity card).
-You must have the same identification that you provided on your IELTS Application form.
+- Bring your ID (valid passport/national identity card with microchip not NIN slip).
+You must have the same identification that you provided with the IELTS Application form.
 If you do not have the correct identification document, you will not be able to take the test.